shelhamer/visual-pulse-monitor/readme.txt

 5.realtime video from a webcam

 Pipeline:
-0.train model of plausible pulse sequences/rates (need data on this) or take frequency with highest power in an operation range 1.detect faces or segment skin
+0.capture webcam video in 24-bit color at 640x480 resolution and 15 fps;
+  one minute duration; indoor illumination and sunlight illumination 1.detect faces or segment skin
+  * detect faces w/ OpenCV implementation of viola-jones on captured video frames
-2.process the RGB color channels as three sources (+ infrared, perhaps) and extract independent components
+  * take top 60% and middle 60% of each detected face as region of interest 2.process the RGB color channels as three sources (+ infrared, perhaps) and extract independent components
+  * process RGB channels over 30 s moving window w/ 96.7% overlap (by increments of 1 s)
+  * normalize channels to have zero mean and unit variance
+  * whiten channels through eigendecomposition or singular-value decomposition. decorrelating channels and scaling to unit variance simplifies the optimization by restricting the necessary transformations to rotations
+  * find independent components through RADICAL by minimizing the total estimated entropy of the channels
-3.Fast-Fourier Transform to identify frequency powers 4.Take the most powerful peak in the operational range of healthy human
+3.Fast-Fourier Transform independent components to identify frequency powers 4.Take the most powerful peak in the operational range of healthy human
-  pulses: 40-240 BPM or [.75, 4] Hz
+  pulses: 45-240 BPM or [.75, 4] Hz

 Output:
 1.Calculuated rate over a time window